Business & Development

 Carbondale today is a thriving active community.
 The City of Carbondale operates under a Council-Manager form of government with a Mayor and six City Council members elected at-large for four-year staggered terms.
 The City Manager, a professional hired by the City Council, appoints the Department Heads.
 The City provides services such as police, fire, development services, and public library.
 Several boards and commissions allow for citizen participation, bringing more citizens into civic activities.

 Carbondale is a zoned, home-rule municipality.
-In 2014, the City made final revision on a new comprehensive plan that lays out goals for the future and ways to accomplish these goals.
+In 2014, the City made a final revision on a new comprehensive plan that lays out goals for the future and ways to accomplish these goals.
 In Fiscal Year 2015, Carbondale started the process to continue the revitalization of the Downtown area.
 The formation of a DAC (Downtown Advisory Committee) was implemented and with the input from the community, a plan to develop and restore the downtown has been started.

 The City contracted Houseal and Lavigne Associates to guide future development and to provide a blueprint for improving the Downtown area.
 A Downtown Advisory Committee (DAC) was formed to work with the City and consultant to map out a future revitalization plan.
 Extensive public outreach was conducted throughout the nine-month planning process which also helped define a community’s vision for Downtown.